 Premium features of dataflows

 Dataflows are supported for Power BI Pro, Premium Per User (PPU), and Power BI Premium users.
-Some features are only available with a Power BI Premium subscription (which is either a Premium capacity or Premium Per User (PPU) license.
+Some features are only available with a Power BI Premium subscription (which is either a Premium capacity or Premium Per User (PPU) license).
 This article describes and details the Premium Per User (PPU) and Premium-only features and their uses.

 The following features are available only with Power BI Premium (PPU or a Premium capacity subscription):